 Leaves are turning golden and chill is creeping into the air – must be almost time for Halloween!
 As you begin to gear up for the holiday, you may start thinking about your budget.
+If you don’t have one, here’s how you can create a budget you’ll be able to stick to.
 Halloween enthusiasts enjoy having fun, but Halloween seems to get more expensive each year.
-This is the reality now due to our battle with inflation these past few years.
+This has been the recent reality due to our battle with inflation these past few years.
 Halloween doesn’t have to break the bank though.
 Who says you need to be flush with cash to conjure up some Halloween magic?

-Here are 10 hauntingly affordable ideas to bring some fun to your family’s Halloween all month long!
+Here are 10 hauntingly affordable Halloween ideas to bring some fun to your family’s celebration all month long!

-Of course, you can buy pre-made masks, but why not try to create them at home with a simple DIY?
+Deciding what to dress up as for Halloween can be a tough decision.
+Sure, you can buy pre-made masks at Walmart or Spirit Halloween, or you can make a budget-friendly DIY Halloween mask!
+This way you don’t just save some money but get to engage in some fun DIY.
 Let the kids pick out their favorite Halloween fabric or use old clothes or sheets to turn this year’s mask into the most unexpected accessory.
 Plus, it could be family fun time!

 Decorate your home and yard to your Halloween heart’s content!
 This activity can be a family exercise, or a surprise treat for the kids if you want to do the haunting yourself.